pavan5yerra/nodejs/notes/h.API.md

 ### 7. **Monitoring and Logging**
 - **Logging:** Implement logging to track API usage and errors.
 - **Monitoring:** Use monitoring tools to keep track of API performance and uptime.
+### 8. **Guiding principles of rest API**
+- **stateless **
+    - server should store any data related to client
+    - it should act as pure functions
+    - client can send data via request header or body / url params
+- **Caching **
+    - Caching the data is very important , it reduces the load and request for databases
+- **Resource identifictaion **
+    - identification need to very specific to single entity of a reosurce.
+    - api/get/book/1

 npm install express jsonwebtoken bcryptjs mongoose body-parser

 ``` javascript
 const express = require('express');